abreits/rxjs-idsets/projects/rxjs-idsets/README.md

 This reference is a 'minimal' reference as in only Class specific properties and methods and overridden methods with changed or extended functionality will be described here, unchanged parent methods and properties will be described in the parent class only.

-## ReadOnlyIdSet
+## BaseIdSet

-The `ReadOnlyIdSet` is not very useful in itself, but it contains all the basic functionality needed for the `IdSet` and other subclasses to function.
+The `BaseIdSet` is not very useful in itself, but it contains all the basic functionality needed for the `IdSet` and other subclasses to function, it can be used as a base for your own custom IdSets.

-It is an IdSet that, as the name implies is readonly.
-This means that it provides no way to change its contents by itself.
+It is an IdSet that is readonly.
+This means that it provides no way to change its contents by itself. when you create a subclass, you can use the `addValue` and `deleteId` protected methods to add and delete values and automatically publish relevant updates through the obserbvables.

-### Class specific properties and methods
+### Class specific public properties and methods

 The methods and properties that define the basic functionality of the `IdSet` classes are described below.